 Regardless of which option you end up choosing, be sure to keep these tips in mind as you create your DST plan:

 - Our internal clocks are powerful things.
 Some babies’ and toddlers’ internal clocks will be so strong, they’ll defy your carefully-planned schedule.
-Try as you might, you won’t be able to get your toddler into bed at 8 p.m.; his internal clock will be too busy screaming, “But it’s only 7!”
+Try as you might, you won’t be able to get your toddler into bed at 8 p.m.
+His internal clock will be too busy screaming, “But it’s only 7!”
 And really, our adult clocks behave the same way, don’t they?
 In my pre-kid days, I had to wake up for work at 5:30 each weekday morning.
 And on Saturdays, the one blessed day each week that I had a chance to sleep as late as I wanted, guess what time I usually woke up?
 Yep.
 5:30 a.m.I repeat: your child’s internal clock is a powerful thing.
 So respect it as you create your post-DST schedule.

 - Two things will drive your child’s schedule: sunlight and routine.
 Simply put, sunlight tells us it’s time to wake up (and stay awake).
 As we approach summer, and our days start to get longer, and our nights shorter, you may find that the extra sunlight is impacting bedtime (making it later) and wake-up time (making it earlier).
 If that becomes an issue, consider investing in some good room darkening shades.
 This’ll help keep your baby or toddler on track, sleep-wise.The daily routine will also help create and reinforce your child’s sleep schedule.
 As you’re working to adjust to DST, remember — now is the time to stick with your predictable, daily routines!
 Doing so will help your baby or toddler adjust to the time change faster.